threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

     * ```
       sudo ssh-add ~/.ssh/id_rsa
        ```
-* To copy the public key, write
+* To see the public key, write in the terminal
     * ```
       sudo cat ~/.ssh/id_rsa.pub
       ```